Trade finance

 Trade finance is a phrase used to describe different strategies that are employed to make international trade easier.
 It signifies financing for trade, and it concerns both domestic and international trade transactions.
 A trade transaction requires a seller of goods and services as well as a buyer.
 Various intermediaries such as banks and financial institutions can facilitate these transactions by financing the trade.
-Trade finance manifest itself in the form of letters of credit (LOC), guarantees or insurance and is usually provided by intermediaries.
+Trade finance manifests itself in the form of letters of credit (LOC), guarantees, or insurance, and is usually provided by intermediaries.

 Description

 While a seller (or exporter) can require the purchaser (an importer) to prepay for goods shipped, the purchaser (importer) may wish to reduce risk by requiring the seller to document the goods that have been shipped.
 Banks may assist by providing various forms of support.
 For example, the importer's bank may provide a letter of credit to the exporter (or the exporter's bank) providing for payment upon presentation of certain documents, such as a bill of lading.
 The exporter's bank may make a loan (by advancing funds) to the exporter on the basis of the export contract.

 Other forms of trade finance can include export finance, documentary collection, trade credit insurance, fine trading, factoring, supply chain finance, or forfaiting.
 Some forms are specifically designed to supplement traditional financing.